Myers–Briggs Type Indicator: Accuracy and validity

 Despite its popularity, the MBTI has been widely regarded as pseudoscience by the scientific community.
 The validity (statistical validity and test validity) of the MBTI as a psychometric instrument has been the subject of much criticism.
 Media reports have called the test "pretty much meaningless", and "one of the worst personality tests in existence".
-The psychologist Adam Grant is especially vocal against MBTI.
-He called it "the fad that won't die" in a Psychology Today article.
-Psychometric specialist Robert Hogan wrote: "Most personality psychologists regard the MBTI as little more than an elaborate Chinese fortune cookie".
+The psychologist Adam Grant is especially vocal against the MBTI, having called it "the fad that won't die" in a Psychology Today article in 2013.
+Psychometric specialist Robert Hogan wrote: "Most personality psychologists regard the MBTI as little more than an elaborate Chinese fortune cookie."
 Nicholas Campion comments that this is "a fascinating example of 'disguised astrology', masquerading as science in order to claim respectability."

 It has been estimated that between a third and a half of the published material on the MBTI has been produced for the special conferences of the Center for the Application of Psychological Type (which provide the training in the MBTI, and are funded by sales of the MBTI) or as papers in the Journal of Psychological Type (which is edited and supported by Myers–Briggs advocates and by sales of the indicator).
 It has been argued that this reflects a lack of critical scrutiny.
-Many of the studies that endorse MBTI are methodologically weak or unscientific.
+Many of the studies that endorse the MBTI are methodologically weak or unscientific.
 A 1996 review by Gardner and Martinko concluded: "It is clear that efforts to detect simplistic linkages between type preferences and managerial effectiveness have been disappointing.
 Indeed, given the mixed quality of research and the inconsistent findings, no definitive conclusion regarding these relationships can be drawn."

-The test has been likened to horoscopes, as both rely on the Barnum effect, flattery, and confirmation bias, leading participants to personally identify with descriptions that are somewhat desirable, vague, and widely applicable.
-MBTI is not recommended in counseling.
+Susan Krauss Whitbourne, professor emerita of the University of Massachusetts Amherst, likens the test to horoscopes, as both rely on the Barnum effect, leading participants to personally identify with descriptions that are somewhat desirable, vague, and widely applicable.
+The MBTI is not recommended in counseling.